ArtBlocks/artblocks-docs/minter-suite/minter-suite-supplemental.md

 ## Pre-Assigning Token Hash Seeds

+!!!info
 The shared randomizer `SharedRandomizerV0` enables an artist to pre-assign token hash seeds for tokens on a project.
 This allows an artist to assign a specific hash seed to a token before it is minted, and then mint the token with that hash seed at a later time.
+!!!

 The process for pre-assigning token hash seeds is as follows:

 1. Identify and confirm that your contract is using a `SharedRandomizerV0` contract.
-Visit your core contract on etherscan (or appropriate L2 explorer) and inspect the read-only function `randomizerContract()` to confirm that the randomizer contract is a `SharedRandomizerV0`.
+Visit your core contract on etherscan (or appropriate L2 explorer, e.g. basescan) and inspect the read-only function `randomizerContract()` to confirm that the randomizer contract is a `SharedRandomizerV0`.

-1. Navigate to the `SharedRandomizerV0` contract on etherscan (or appropriate L2 explorer), and connect your artist wallet.
+1. Navigate to the `SharedRandomizerV0` contract on etherscan (or appropriate L2 explorer, e.g. basescan), and connect your artist wallet.
 Alternatively, if your artist wallet is a multisig, interact with the `sharedRandomizerV0` in something like Gnosis Safe's Transaction Builder (this is more efficient and convenient when assigning hash seeds for many tokens).

 1. On `SharedRandomizerV0`, call the `toggleProjectUseAssignedHashSeed()` function with the artist wallet the following parameters: